Maintaining Student Status & Forms

 Note: You must maintain your immigration status until your application is approved.

-E or L to F1
+E or L to F-1

 • If a dependent, provide a copy of primary visa holder’s documents (passport, visa, I-94, and letter of employment)